 But we can’t focus our entire lives on our kids.
 At some point they won’t need us in the same way.
 How then will we fill our time and our days when the rattles, school bags and the college applications are gone?

 Wear your mom badge proudly.
 Then add to that your other badges: Hobbies that are solely your own (even this parenting blog of mine is still kid-related).
 Friendships that can continue even with the absence of children.
 A solid marriage.
 A cause.

 Because one day your two-year-old will speak in complete sentences.
-She’ll dress herself and listen to music you won’t understand.
+She’ll lean how to dress herself and listen to music you won’t understand.
 She’ll make friends without your help and choose her own college courses.